juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 Specifically we want to create a function like this

 ```
-function  int CalculatePrice(int cpuSpeed,int ram,int cache, int flops, int reads, int writes){
+function  int CalculatePrice(int cpuSpeed, int ram, int cache, int flops, int reads, int writes){
 	/*implementation*/
 	return price;
 }
 ```

-Now our goal is to implement this function based on the data wa have, we can have some insights from the data, for example you can se that a high cpu speed appears to elevate the price of the computer also for the memory ram.
+Now our goal is to implement this function, we can have some insights from the data, for example you can see that a high CPU speed appears to increase the total price of the computer, the memory ram also seems to be an important factor for the price.

 So we could write some aproximation based on this insight:

 ```
 function  int CalculatePrice(int cpuSpeed,int ram,int cache, int flops, int reads, int writes){
+	var cpuSpeedFactor = 9;
+    var ramFactor = 8;
+    var cacheFactor = 6;
+    var flopsFactor = 5;
+    var readsFactor = 4;
+    var writesFactor = 3;
-	var price = cpuSpeed*9+ram*9+cache*6+flops*5+reads*4+writes*3;
+	var price = cpuSpeed*cpuSpeedFactor+
+    			  ram*ramFactor+cache*6+
+                  flops*flopsFactor+
+                  reads*readsFactor+
+                  writes*writesFactor;
 	return price;
 }
 ```